ros-navigation/navigation2/nav2_smart_planner/README.md

 ## Characteristics

-Dijkstra's search algorithm is guaranteed to find the shortest path under any condition.
+In Dijkstra mode (`use_astar = false`) Dijkstra's search algorithm is guaranteed to find the shortest path under any condition.
+In A* mode (`use_astar = true`) A*'s search algorithm is not guaranteed to find the shortest path, however it uses a heuristic to expand the potential field towards the goal.

 The Navfn planner assumes a circular robot and operates on a costmap.